 ESG ratings from external data providers are an important input factor into a comprehensive ESG analysis.
 They provide helpful information by highlighting potential strengths and weaknesses of companies and other issuers.
 In addition, through well-prepared data, they help make subsequent analysis more efficient and, through their rating process, also encourage rated companies and issuers to provide greater insight into previously less transparent areas.

 We believe that despite ongoing development, the standardized frameworks used by rating providers still struggle to account for the complexity and nuances of a real company.
 For smaller companies in particular, over-reliance on such rigid frameworks can easily lead to overlooking significant risks or missing attractive opportunities.
 While the overall ESG data picture has improved in recent years, there are still wide variations in the data availability of individual companies, often depending on a company's size.
-We have written a study on the ESG data gap for smaller companies and the resulting negative consequences in external ESG ratings
+We have published two studies on the ESG data gap for smaller companies and the resulting negative consequences in external ESG ratings.

 External ESG analysis and ratings must therefore complement, but cannot replace, in-depth internal ESG analysis and direct interaction with companies and issuers by our portfolio management.
 The combination of these aspects, carried out in close cooperation with our ESG Office, enables our portfolio management to gain a deep understanding of ESG risks and opportunities.